 Source is here.

-All these ratios come with lots of assumptions and considerations.
-Compare the above to the following table’s values to see this.
+All the ratios in the above come with assumptions and considerations.
+Compare the above to the following table’s values and you can see that generating these values isn’t easy.

 |Process||Energy Profit Ratio|